davideicardi/live-plugin-manager/README.md

 Create a new instance of `PluginManager`.
 Takes an optional `options` parameter with the following properties:

+- `cwd`: current working directory (default to `process.cwd()`)
-- `pluginsPath`: plugins installation directory (default to .\plugins)
+- `pluginsPath`: plugins installation directory (default to `.\plugin_packages`, see `cwd`).
+Directory is created if not exists
 - `npmRegistryUrl`: npm registry to use (default to https://registry.npmjs.org)
 - `npmRegistryConfig`: npm registry configuration see [npm-registry-client config](https://github.com/npm/npm-registry-client)
 - `ignoredDependencies`: array of string or RegExp with the list of dependencies to ignore, default to `@types/*`
-- `staticDependencies`: object with an optional list of static dependencies that can be used to force a dependencies to be ignored and loaded from this list
+- `staticDependencies`: object with an optional list of static dependencies that can be used to force a dependencies to be ignored (not installed when a plugin depend on it) and loaded from this list

 ### pluginManager.installFromNpm(name: string, version = "latest"): Promise\<IPluginInfo\>)

 Install the specified package from npm registry.
-Dependencies are automatically installed (not devDependencies).
+Dependencies are automatically installed (devDependencies are ignored).

 ### installFromPath(location: string): Promise\<IPluginInfo\>